5 Lessons learned from testing Databricks SQL Serverless + DBT

 4. Medium is great – We found the Medium Serverless SQL Warehouse outperformed many of the larger warehouse sizes on both cost and job duration for the TPC-DI benchmark.
 We have no clue why.

-5. Jobs clusters may be cheapest – If costs are a concern, switching to just standard jobs compute with notebooks may be substantially cheaper
+5. Jobs clusters may be cheapest – If costs are a concern, switching to just standard jobs compute with notebooks may be substantially cheaper.

 The results reported here reveal that the performance of black box “serverless” systems can result in some unusual anomalies.
 Since it’s all behind Databrick’s walls, we have no idea what is happening.
 Perhaps it’s all running on giant Spark on Kubernetes clusters, maybe they have special deals with Amazon on certain instances?
 Either way, the unpredictable nature makes controlling cost and performance tricky.